-You will fall in love with this Double Chocolate Chip Cookies Recipe that bakes supremely soft and thick in the center, chewy on the edges and they only need 30 minutes of chill time!
+You will fall in love with this Thick and Chewy Double Chocolate Chip Cookies Recipe that bakes supremely soft and fudgy in the centers, oh so chewy on the edges.
+These need only need 30 minutes of chill time!

 Chocolate Chip cookies are my favorite kind of cookies, bet they are yours too!
 These melted Butter Chocolate Chip Cookies are the love of my life, no kidding!
 Close second are these thick Chocolate Chip Cookies.